-The closure graph for bundles (consist of one orbit) of $2\times 2$ symmetric matrices with respect to $T$-conjugacy is very simple.
-We recall it for the sake of completeness (see also \cite[Lemma 3.2]{TS2}) and add a few technical properties that will be needed later on.
-(For closure graphs of all $2\times 2$ or $3\times 3$ matrices see \cite{FKS1}.)
+Bundles under these actions are defined the same way as bundles for $\Psi$ in (\ref{bun0}).
+The closure graph for (\ref{actionpsi2}) with trivial bundles (orbits) is simple (see \cite[Lemma 3.2]{TS2}); we add a few necessary conditions on its paths and prove them in Sec. \ref{proofL}.
+For closure graphs of all $2\times 2$ or $3\times 3$ matrices see \cite{FKS1}.